Heidiepa/h3-Hash/README.md

 ### b) Compare hash.
 Create a small text file.
 Take it's hash (e.g. 'sha256sum tero.txt').
 Change one letter.
 Take the hash again.
 Compare hashes.
 What do you notice?

+I don't understand waht should be done it here.
+Should I have crated a small text file in where?
+Inside my virtual machine?
+And should I still have the github link library on to do this?
+Or should I have restarted the whole terminal?

+Even if I don't know what to do, I expect that changing hash a by one letter will change the values as well.
+Some of the information will stay as it is though.
+And changing more letters will change the values more?

 ### c) Hashcat.
 Install hashcat and test that it works.